-The sensory space may also include items for movement, compression, play or exercise and heavy work.
+The sensory space may also include items for movement, compression, play or exercise, and heavy work.
 Using weighted balls or other weighted items can also be a part of the sensory room experience.
 Consider creating a sensory room or sensory spot that can be used all summer long.
 Another option is a portable sensory box with tools to pull out as needed.

 Summer is a great time to get outdoors and play.
-If there a swing set, consider a hammock swing, special needs swing, or just a standard belt swing.
+If there is a swing set, consider a hammock swing, special needs swing, or just a standard belt swing.
 Children can also use a trampoline.

 Both swinging or jumping will get blood pumping and boost endorphin levels.
-Playgrounds and swimming pools not only provide a great workout and play area, but are also terrific for building social skills as well.
+Playgrounds and swimming pools not only provide a great workout and play area but are also terrific for building social skills as well.